Alessandro Canale (soccer): Early life and education

-Soccer career
+Playing career

 Collegiate soccer

 In 2010, he played as a freshman forward for the Trojans men's soccer team at the University of Southern California, appearing in 12 games and scoring one goal.
 In 2012, he competed for Santa Monica College, scoring 24 goals and earning Offensive Player of the Year honors.
 He transferred to the University of California, San Diego, playing for the UC San Diego Tritons from 2013 to 2014.

 As a junior in 2013, he started 15 of 18 games, scored five goals, and earned NSCAA All-West Region Third Team and All-CCAA honorable mention.
 In 2014, as team co-captain, he started all 12 games played, led the team with 37 shots, and recorded two goals and five assists before a season-ending injury.

 He also competed in beach soccer during this period, representing the U.S. at the 2013 FIFA Beach Soccer World Cup in Tahiti.

 Canale majored in Urban Studies and Planning at UC San Diego Muir College.